-Cambia lingua / Switch language: Italiano
+Cambia lingua / Switch language: ITA

 Our vegan cheese is a really good alternative to cheese spread for those who are intolerant to milk, but also for those who are curious to try something new.

-How do I eat vegan stracchino?
+How do I eat this vegan cheese?

-You can even use it in pasta-bakes, lasagne, melted on bread or pizza, or even better, as the filling for Italian piadina, a traditional Italian flat-bread usually filled with stracchino and rucola (rocket).
-We even did a vegan melted cheese focaccia with this stracchino and it turned out delicious.
+You can use it in pasta-bakes, lasagne, melted on bread or pizza, or even better, as the filling for Italian piadina, a traditional Italian flat-bread usually filled with stracchino and arugula.

 Ingredients & Substitutions